rippedpiracy/docs/Utilities/debloating.md

 # Honorable Mentions

+[**AutoRuns**](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) - See what programs are configured to startup automatically when your system boots.

 [**Sigma-Deleter**](https://github.com/XatzClient/Sigma-Deleter) - Deletes every trace of the Miner placed by the Sigma Minecraft Client.

 **[BCUninstaller](https://www.bcuninstaller.com/)** - Way better Uninstaller than Windows's default one, really good for Bulk Uninstalling.